-Located as soon as you enter Dorset, Bournemouth is the main city in the county.
-It has seven miles of golden sandy beaches, world class entertainment at the BIC, great shopping, a wonderful art collection at the Russell-Cotes Museum and Art Gallery, a host of award-winning free family events such as the legendary Bournemouth Air Festival, and much more.
-And if that isn’t enough, you can also head out to Bournemouth’s local coastal villages and you will discover that these suburbs each have their own unique personality.
+Located as soon as you enter Dorset, Bournemouth is the main city in the county and it’s somewhere I actually spent another weekend later in the year (Updated 2019).
+It has seven miles of golden sandy beaches, world class entertainment, great shopping, a wonderful art collection at the Russell-Cotes Museum and Art Gallery.
+There are also festivals throughout the year including the legendary Bournemouth Air Festival, and much more.

-The largest of the islands in Poole Harbour, Brownsea Island is in fact where the Scouts originated from back in 1907.
-The island is only accessible by ferry or private boat, and is home to a nature reserve and some amazing wildlife.
-Most of the island is owned by the National Trust, but Dorset Wildlife Trust owns a portion of land too, so you might spot an indigenous red squirrel, spotted Silka deer or roaming peacock.
-The island features a visitor centre and museum, as well as a cafe for mid-afternoon cup of tea.
+The largest of the islands in Poole Harbour, Brownsea Island is in fact where the Scouts originated from back in 1907 and is only accessible by ferry or private boat.
+Most of the island is owned by the National Trust, but Dorset Wildlife Trust owns some too.
+It’s world famous for its wildlife and you could even see an indigenous red squirrel, spotted Silka deer or roaming peacock on the island.

 Dorchester has been the county town since 1305 and offers a wealth of great things to see and do.
 Dorchester was the next town along from our cottage and had a lot to offer including five museums: Dorset County Museum, The Keep Military Museum; Tutankhamun Exhibition; Terracotta Warriors Exhibition, a Dinosaur Museum and the Teddy Bear Museum.
-Dorchester is famously associated with the writer and poet Thomas Hardy, and there is plenty about this novelist at Dorset County Museum.
+Dorchester is associated with the famous writer and poet Thomas Hardy, and you can find out more about him and his writing at Dorset County Museum.

 Abbotsbury Subtropical Gardens

-No author has captured the essence of the West Country quite like Thomas Hardy and his birthplace is the quintessential country cottage in Higher Bockhampton.
-The house is a beautiful English cottage, with garden, and visitors get access to all of the nooks and crannies, including the author’s old bedroom, in which he penned early classics ‘Far From the Madding Crowd’ and ‘Under the Greenwood Tree’.
-To get the full Thomas Hardy experience, visit nearby Max Gate, the house the author designed and moved to on the outskirts of Dorchester.
+Capturing the essence of the West Country perfectly, was famous writer Thomas Hardy and his birthplace is the quintessential country cottage in Higher Bockhampton.
+The house is a beautiful English cottage, and visitors can access all the rooms in the house including the author’s old bedroom, where he wrote the classics ‘Far From the Madding Crowd’ and ‘Under the Greenwood Tree’.
+To get the full Thomas Hardy experience, visit nearby Max Gate, just outside Dorchester.

 This stretch of sand in Poole Harbour is the most expensive bit of coast in Britain and where some of the UK’s richest celebrities live and breathe.
-Poole Harbour has been likened to Palm Springs, if a little colder, and there is a whole island’s worth of impressive multi-million pound houses along Sandbanks are certainly worth a nosy.
-After a spot of property window shopping, enjoy a slap-up fish lunch at revered seafood spot Storm and then head over to Compton Acres, which is open to the public, including different themed gardens such as: Italian garden, Japanese garden, heather garden, and a wilder, wooded area.
+Poole Harbour has been likened to Palm Springs, if a little colder, and there is a whole island’s worth of impressive multi-million pound houses along Sandbanks are certainly worth a nosy, including Harry Rednapps million pound house.
+Close by there is also seafood spot Storm where you can grab some lunch.

 *This was a sponsored press trip in collaboration with Classic Cottages